fermyon/developer/content/spin/dynamic-configuration.md

 token = "a secret"
 ```

 Spin does _not_ create libSQL databases.
-Use your hosting service's tools, or the `libsql` command line, to create them.
+Use your hosting service's tools to create them (or `sqld` if you are self-hosting) .
 You can still set up tables and data in a libSQL database via `spin up --sqlite`.

 > Some libSQL service documentation shows URLs with a `libsql://` scheme.
 Don't include a scheme in the `runtime-config.toml` `url` field.
 Include only the host name.